IS THE PRESENT DISPENSATION UNIQUE?

 I am suggesting that because what was required to reverse the position of the nations being given up was quite different than what was required to reverse Israel’s being lo-ammi, the relationship of the nations to God was not, at the time of the 70 year captivity, the same as was the relationship of Israel to God at that time.

-But after the cross, when God reconciled the world unto Himself the world was at level two, i.e. no longer given up (level one), but not chosen nations (level three).
-Then when Israel once again became “not My people” after Acts 28, Israel was at level two with all the world.
+But after the cross, when God reconciled the world unto Himself the world was at level one, i.e. no longer given up (level zero), but not chosen nations (level two).
+Then when Israel once again became “not My people” after Acts 28, Israel was at level one with all the world.
 So for the first time in history, Israel was on the same level as all other nations, i.e. all nations were together nations.
 And that is what makes the dispensation of the mystery unique.

 This paper was written by Joyce Pollard.
 If you would like to respond please e-mail me at: email@example.com